 Dress (Your Bike) to Impress

 One thing we have learned about Cargo Bikes and Cargo Bike Culture is that they are all about individualism.
 By their very nature, with their beefy frames and racks designed to carry people’s stuff, they are bikes that beg to be customized with custom-made, DIY contraptions.
-Riders of our CERO One surprise us every day with their ingenuity and creativity to create a bike that fits their transportation needs.
+Riders of our CERO One surprise us every day with their ingenious ways, creating mind-blowing bike setups that fits their individual transportation needs.
 Here are some of the most creative uses we have seen so far…

 The City Dweller

 Our LA-Based Customer Kyong, has the most miles on his CERO One that we know of (so far).
 He owns a car, but would much rather conquer LA on 2-wheels, and once a week takes his bike via train to San Diego to teach a university course.
 Now, that’s commitment!
 To expand the “trunk” of the CERO One, Kyong bolted down a tool box on the bike’s rear rack, which he keeps safely locked, and carries everything from his work gear, a change of clothes, and an array of bike tools.